AleksTurov/motors/README.md

 To better understand where the model makes mistakes, check the error distribution by RUL ranges (see the plot in the notebook).

 ## What can be improved next

-- **Penalty for overestimation:**
-  You can make the model safer by adding a penalty if it predicts too much remaining life.
-This will help in real maintenance planning.

 - **Feature selection:**
   After making rolling and trend features, you can choose only the most important ones (for example, using SHAP values or Boruta).